TerranceFinleyZ/imperial-tech/README.md

 March 11, 2025

 Preparding all my systems for a rebranding from imp-world into Empire connecting all my talents into one system.

+April 15, 2025

+Made New Logo and created a new Facebook, TikTok, Instagram, YouTube, Github, Pinterest.

+May 13, 2025

+Setting the stage for the launch.